Rational evaluation of various epidemic models based on the COVID-19 data of China: Methods

-In this part, we apply our three golden means to evaluate most widely used models/methods in the field of epidemics.
-Far from complete, we collect eight empirical function with explicit formulas -- linear, quadratic, cubic, exponential, Hill's, Logistic, Gompertz's and Richards' functions \cite{zhao2019simple}, four statistical inference methods -- exponential growth, maximum likelihood, sequential Bayesian and time-dependent reproduction number \cite{obadia2012r0, li2020estimation}, as well as five ODE models -- SIR, SEIR, SEIR-QD \cite{peng2020epidemic}, SEIR-AHQ \cite{Tang2020estimation} and SEIR-PO (see Fig. \ref{models}).
-The unknown parameters involved in different models are estimated respectively by fitting the models to the epidemic data through the standard non-linear least squares approach.
+Far from complete, in the current study we collect seven empirical functions with explicit forms -- linear, exponential, logistic, Hill's, Gompertz's, Richards', and generalized logistic functions \cite{zhao2019simple}; four statistical inference methods -- exponential growth, maximum likelihood, sequential Bayesian and time-dependent reproduction number \cite{obadia2012r0, li2020estimation}; as well as five dynamical models based on ordinary differential equations (ODEs) -- SIR, SEIR, SEIR-QD \cite{peng2020epidemic}, SEIR-AHQ \cite{Tang2020estimation} and SEIR-PO \cite{Zhang2020} (see Fig. \ref{models}).
+Most of them have been frequently used in the literature to study the spreading of infectious diseases.